Story: Wairarapa region

 Page 11 – A divided region

 Census data show a geographical and rural–urban divide in Wairarapa.
-In 2006, after a long period of decline, the region’s population overall had stabilised.
-It had grown in the south, but continued to decline in the north.
-The Carterton and South Wairarapa districts grew by 4% and 2% respectively.
-Masterton district’s population did not change, and northern Wairarapa declined by 6%.
+In the early 2000s, after a long period of decline, the region’s population overall stabilised, and then grew by 5% between 2006 and 2013.
+The population had grown in the south, but continued to decline in the north.
+The Carterton, South Wairarapa and Masterton districts grew by 15%, 7% and 3% respectively in this period.
+Northern Wairarapa declined by 4%.

 The fall is probably because of rationalisation in the farming sector.
 The rise is largely due to growth in lifestyle blocks, viticulture and timber processing.